What Is a Trustee?

 Trustees are the legal owners of the assets held within the trust.
 As such, they are the decision makers on matters including most importantly, where trust funds are invested.
 However, the benefit (or value) of the trust assets does not belong to the trustees, it belongs to the beneficiaries.

 Trustees powers come from the trust deed itself and statutory provisions such as the Trustee Act 1925.

-Trustees are not only responsible for looking after the trust fund but must also preform administrative duties which, depending on the type of trust, may include:
+Trustees are not only responsible for looking after the trust fund but must also perform administrative duties which, depending on the type of trust, may include:

 - Preparing trust accounts